Great Recession: High private debt levels

 Another narrative focuses on high levels of private debt in the US economy.
 USA household debt as a percentage of annual disposable personal income was 127% at the end of 2007, versus 77% in 1990.
 Faced with increasing mortgage payments as their adjustable rate mortgage payments increased, households began to default in record numbers, rendering mortgage-backed securities worthless.
 High private debt levels also impact growth by making recessions deeper and the following recovery weaker.
 Robert Reich claims the amount of debt in the US economy can be traced to economic inequality, assuming that middle-class wages remained stagnant while wealth concentrated at the top, and households "pull equity from their homes and overload on debt to maintain living standards".

 The IMF reported in April 2012: "Household debt soared in the years leading up to the downturn.
 In advanced economies, during the five years preceding 2007, the ratio of household debt to income rose by an average of 39 percentage points, to 138 percent.
 In Denmark, Iceland, Ireland, the Netherlands, and Norway, debt peaked at more than 200 percent of household income.
 A surge in household debt to historic highs also occurred in emerging economies such as Estonia, Hungary, Latvia, and Lithuania.
 The concurrent boom in both house prices and the stock market meant that household debt relative to assets held broadly stable, which masked households' growing exposure to a sharp fall in asset prices.
-When house prices declined, ushering in the global financial crisis, many households saw their wealth shrink relative to their debt, and, with less income and more unemployment, found it harder to meet mortgage payments.
+When house prices declined, leading to the 2008 financial crisis, many households saw their wealth shrink relative to their debt, and, with less income and more unemployment, found it harder to meet mortgage payments.
 By the end of 2011, real house prices had fallen from their peak by about 41% in Ireland, 29% in Iceland, 23% in Spain and the United States, and 21% in Denmark.
 Household defaults, underwater mortgages (where the loan balance exceeds the house value), foreclosures, and fire sales are now endemic to a number of economies.
 Household deleveraging by paying off debts or defaulting on them has begun in some countries.
 It has been most pronounced in the United States, where about two-thirds of the debt reduction reflects defaults."